eneag-sf/dxatscale-template/.azure-pipelines/README.md

 **Intro:**

-This repo contains the follwing YAML based Azure Pipeline defintions
+This repo contains the follwing YAML based Azure Pipeline definitions.

 -  validate.yml
    Pull Request Validation Pipeline, that validates incoming changes against a scratch org fetched from the pool